StarRocks/starrocks/docs/developers/How to Contribute.md

 **Product**

-- New products/features early access.
+- Early access to new products/features.

 - Participate in exclusive meetings with the project core team.